matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/4-1 Error Guessing.md

   * Wrong kind of data or input
   * ’That should not happen’ or ‘There is no risk’ is a trigger to test that condition as assumption is the mother…

-### Error Guessing – Typical Errors, Defects and Failures
+### Error Guessing – Typical Errors, Defects & Failures
 ![image10.png](assets/image10.png)

 ### Error Guessing - Examples